evcastelani/MolecularConformation.jl/README.md

 ```julia
 julia> options = ConformationSetup(0.000001,classicBP,true)
 ```
 where `0.000001` is the precision,  `classicBP` is the solver used to solve the problem and `true` value is used to compute all possible solutions.
-In order to determine the positions  of atoms we to run the main function:
+In order to determine the positions  of atoms we can run the main function:

 ```julia
 julia> conformation(data,options)
 ```
-As return a ConformationOutput type is provided with all required information.
+As return a `ConformationOutput` type is provided with all required information.

 ## TODO

+1. [ ] Discuss about the standard extension `.pdb` or `.mdjeep` or another;
 1. [ ] Include signs vector;
 1. [ ] Include in the data list the information about both atoms not just one
 1. [ ] Include in the data list the symmetry in the information too;